alexey-tyurin/messaging-service/MESSAGE_FLOW_TESTING.md

 ## Overview

-The message flow test script validates the complete 8-step message processing flow as described in the architecture:
+The message flow test script validates the complete 8-step message processing flow as described in the architecture.

+**Note**: The system uses **asynchronous processing by default** (`SYNC_MESSAGE_PROCESSING=false`), which means:
+- Messages are queued to Redis
+- Background worker processes messages from queue
+- This is the production-ready configuration
+- **Worker must be running** for tests to pass

+### Complete Flow Tested

 1. **Client sends message via REST API** - HTTP POST to `/api/v1/messages/send`
 2. **Message validated and stored in PostgreSQL** - Validation and database persistence